orbitmines/archive/projects/Project - IDE - The Ether (2027->).md

 	- novelty; basically change parametsrs til you find somer which are so unsual to the one's currently

 (Cyber) Security
-- Recognize aspects (what to break in/random exploration) ; invariances to things I know that sort of thing, but could be fleeting ; puzzle to solve.
-Not entering the world, but observing it or something I know about it.
 - How do people not know you dropped it there (basically security and things.)

 - [ ] If I can show it in some asymmetry in multiple ways, prefer to show in multiple ways to aid disambiguation ; or not always, but a better variant of this.